stephenharris/Event-Organiser/readme.txt

 == Changelog ==

+= 3.0.5 - 31st March 2016 =
+* bugfix: Compatible with WordPress 4.5
+* bugfix: Fixed bug which occurs in firefox when using a single digit for the date/month attribute of the calendar shortcode
+* bugfix: Used alternative 'Mustache' style syntax for the agenda widget to prevent conflicts with servers with ASP tags enabled.
+* bugfix: Used get_the_title rather than post_title property in the calendar widget
+* bugfix: Disabled plug-in's front-end css if theme support is enabled.
+* bugfix: Fixed error in the agenda widget if there are no events to display
+* bugfix: Fixed 'undefined variable' warning in eo_get_permalink

 = 3.0.4 - 3rd March 2016 =
 * bugfix: Fixed venue and organiser filters were not being applied for calendar shortcode
 * bugfix: Fixed 404 errors with category/venue dropdown widget